 NB!: In the risk management table you can see the verification action issue key, the issue summary and the issue status.
-In this way, it is easy to assess if the verification actions are done, in progress, or still on the to do list.
+This provides you with an easy way to assess if the verification actions are done, in progress, or still on the to do list.

 In this view there are two risk matrices: the initial and the residual one.
 The matrices can be exported or printed by selecting the suitable action from the top-right corner of the page.
 It is possible to export the matrices to PDF, DOCX and PNG format.
 After exporting the matrices, you can save the file as a snapshot of that moment in time.

 It is also easy to visualize the effectiveness of your risk mitigation actions by looking at the first column of your risk management table.
-The colored dots depict the values of the initial and the residual risk class of each risk.
-Thus, in a perfect world you wish to see primarily green dots on the right of the small arrow.
+The coloured dots depict the values of the initial and the residual risk class of each risk.
+In a perfect world you wish to see primarily green dots on the right of the small arrow.

 The SoftComply Risk Manager provides two report templates (Risk Management Plan and Risk Management Report) in addition to the export feature for both the risk management table and the matrices.

 The Risk Management Plan is based on the requirements of ISO 14971 giving an overview of all the planned activities of risk management.
 The Risk Management Report is a document that describes the results of the Risk Management activities.
 Both reports can be accessed either from the Risk Manager drop down menu or from the “Reports” section of Jira sidebar.